Alajuela Province: Architecture and public art

-The Puente de Las Damas (Ladies' Bridge) built in 1844, is another national monument in Atenas.
+The Puente de Las Damas (Ladies' Bridge), built in 1844, is another national monument in Atenas.
 Stories differ on the origin of the name.
 According to many people, construction was organized by well-known "high society" women, including the widow of former head-of-state Manuel Fernández Chacón, Dolores Oreamuno.
 Other sources claim the name comes from the nearby planting of cestrum nocturnum, which is often called "lady of the night" in Spanish.
-In 1853, German traveler Wilhelm Marr commented that the bridge was a "spectacular mix of nature and art."
+In 1853, German traveler Wilhelm Marr commented that the bridge was a "spectacular mix of nature and art".
 Reconstructed, the bridge still stands on the old highway to Puntarenas, providing an avenue for farmers to transport coffee to the Pacific coast, as it did in the past.
 Outside of Grecia, El Puente de Piedra (the Stone Footbridge) has given rise to so many folk-tales and legends that it is also a national monument.
-It is a natural formation that has been complemented to allow visitors to traverse across.
+It is a natural formation that has been complemented to allow visitors to traverse.

-There are many examples of public art in the province.
-Several statues dedicated to national hero Juan Santamaría.
-The most famous is the municipality of Alajuela, which was supported and originally financed by the Legislative Assembly of Costa Rica.
+There are many examples of public art in the province—several statues dedicated to national hero Juan Santamaría.
+The most famous is the municipality of Alajuela, which was supported and initially financed by the Legislative Assembly of Costa Rica.
 Funding for the statue was first approved in 1887 and it was built by Aristide Croisy, a French sculptor.
 The statue and the two cannons next to it were installed in 1891.
 Nicaraguan poet Rubén Darío's poem, "¡Bronce al soldado Juan!" was inspired by the statue.
 Also in the municipality are statues dedicated to Próspero Fernández Oreamuno, José Joaquín Mora Porras, León Fernández Bonilla, Miguel Obregón Lizano, Juan Manuel Meoño Herrera, Santiago Crespo Calvo (outside the Santiago Crespo Retirement Home), and Francisco de Paula Pereira Matamoros.
 Opposite the airport is the Farmer's Park, where the Monumento al Agricultor (Farmer's Monument) is located.
-It was vandalized in 2014, but quickly restored.
+It was vandalized in 2014 but quickly restored.
 In addition, there are numerous murals throughout the urban centers of Alajuela, including César Valverde Vega's in the Clínica de Alajuela.

 Sarchí is home to the world's largest ox cart.
 It is displayed in the central park.

 Architect Ibo Bonilla was born in Sarchí.
-Bonilla designed the Latin American of Science and Technology University (ULACIT), and the Ibero American Hospital, among other projects.
+Bonilla designed the Latin American Science and Technology University (ULACIT) and the Ibero American Hospital, among other projects.
 In addition, Bonilla remodeled the Central Bank of Costa Rica, the International Bank of Costa Rica, and many cultural spots in San José, including the Pre-Columbian Gold Museum.